bernovie/bernovie.github.io/about.md

 permalink: /about/
 ---

 This is a blog were I post random stuff that I consider interesting in the world of programming and math.
-Everynow and then you'll also have to tolerate posts were I give my opinion.
+Every now and then you'll also have to tolerate posts were I give my opinion.